 Time Machine is the primary backup feature for macOS.
 It can be used to automatically back up your personal data, allowing you to easily restore files that have become deleted, damaged, or otherwise inaccessible.

 You can recover photos that were deleted from your SD card using Time Machine.
-Like with File History, it’s unlikely that you chose to select the SD card for backup.
-It’s much more likely if you copied the photos to your computer at some point, allowing Time Machine to create a backup of them.
+Like with File History, we’re assuming you copied/imported those photos to your Mac earlier, and Time Machine had a chance to save that folder in one of its backups.

 Again, your exact procedure will vary based on the type of backups that you perform.
 Whether you have backed up to the cloud or an external storage device, there is a secure feeling that comes with knowing that you can recover all of your precious memories at any time.